-Most breeders and Rottweiler experts believe that these type of rare Rottweilers are the results of cross-breeding (breeding a Rottie to a dog of another breed).
+Most breeders and Rottweiler experts believe that these types of rare Rottweilers are the results of cross-breeding (breeding a Rottie to a dog of another breed).
 Not necessarily (and usually not) the actual parents of the ‘rare’ puppy, but definitely within their individual or collective family trees.

 This is why a red Rottweiler or blue/albino Rottweilers aren’t recognized or accepted by Rottweiler Breed Clubs or registering organizations, and why dogs with more than a few white hairs are not considered to be of show quality.

 There are other issues in addition to the cosmetic ones too.
-Some breeders and experts believe that various health issues appear more often in the rare Rottweilers, possibly due to the in-breeding that produced them, or as a genetic/hereditary issue.
+Some breeders and experts believe that various health issues appear more often in the rare Rottweilers, possibly due to the inbreeding that produced them, or as a genetic/hereditary issue.

-Some of these include eye problems (more often associated with the lighter colored eyes seen in red rottweilers and blue rottweilers), heart problems and hip/joint problems.
+Some of these include eye problems (more often associated with the lighter colored eyes seen in red rottweilers and blue rottweilers), heart problems, and hip/joint problems.

 Given this information, you can clearly see why breeding red Rottweilers (or any rare Rottweiler) isn’t a good idea, and how it could potentially damage the breed as a whole.

-Some unscrupulous breeders are willing to jeaopardize the wonderful Rottweiler breed in this way, and try to pass these rare puppies off as being ‘special, unique, desirable’ and so on, all the while charging you extra for the privilege of owning one!
+Some unscrupulous breeders are willing to jeopardize the wonderful Rottweiler breed in this way, and try to pass these rare puppies off as being ‘special, unique, desirable’ and so on, all the while charging you extra for the privilege of owning one!

-While a true purebred red Rottweiler definitely is rarity, he (or she) is not eligible to be registered or shown.
+While a true purebred red Rottweiler definitely is a rarity, he (or she) is not eligible to be registered or shown.
 He should never be used as a breeding dog either.

 If you come across one of these dogs and want a pet that is a little bit different, by all means, buy one (but don’t allow yourself to be conned into paying throught the nose for it), but remember you may find yourself with a dog who needs extra veterinary attention and care.